nocapro/relaycode-tui/docs/flow.todo.md

 chrome extension suggestion

+===

+dashboard screen: event stream items only animated at approval process, we need also on git committing process

 === DONE

 footer action should context aware, like when there is nothing to commit, no need to show commit button etc...